dls2128/GettingAndCleaningData_ProgrammingAssignment/README.md

 # source('file_path/run_analysis.R')

-# where file_path is the location of run_analysis.R,
+# where file_path is the location of run_analysis.R
 # (e.g., '/Users/Desktop/dara/run_analysis.R)

 # (for ease of use, put run_analysis.R and the aforementioned .txt files